5 unique ways to paint a bookshelf

 This is also one of my fastest-ever selling pieces.
 That tends to happen when you love a piece, others who like your style, do too.

 This was another free piece.
-And probably its price was deserved.
+And probably the price of this cheap bookcase was deserved.

 You can see in the post a close-up of the paint job.
 I suspect they were aiming for a distressed, rustic look.
 As long as they were happy with it, that’s the main thing.

-But it took a while to get the thick paint sanded nice and smooth.
+It took a lot of time to get the thick paint on the entire piece sanded nice and smooth.
+But it made a huge difference once I got there.

 This is when free isn’t always better.
 When the time you spend getting the piece ready might be more than the cost of buying an unpainted one.